w-clary/LIS4210/README.md

 The R Markdown file can be found here: https://github.com/w-clary/LIS4210/blob/main/CompiledVisualizations.Rmd

-A simple PDF of the static visualizations can be found here: https://github.com/w-clary/LIS4210/blob/main/Trends%20in%20U.S.%20County-Level%20Crime%20Rates%20(2002-2014).pdf
+The complete dashboard as compiled in ShinyApps.io can be found here: http://will-clary.shinyapps.io/CompiledDashboard

 About the course:
 LIS 4210 Data Visualization provides a practical introduction to the principles, theories, and applications of data visualization in the research data context.
 This course contextualizes modern practices in information  visualization by examining historical approaches to visualization with an eye on theories that inform contemporary visualization best practices.
 Using a hands-on component, students get real-world  experience in visualizing datasets, and building visualization dashboards that integrate multiple artifacts.